estonfle/AllTheBeans/Orval-Localisation.md

 `new ConsumesAttribute("application/json")`

-**MSW handlers** mock network requests at the **network layer**, intercepting actual HTTP calls made by your application (e.g., `fetch`, `axios`) during tests or development.
-This allows you to simulate various API responses—success, errors, delays—without relying on a real backend.
-It's ideal for testing how your app behaves under different network conditions and ensures consistency across development and testing environments.

 **MSW** for API mocking in integration and end-to-end tests, and `vi.mocked` for unit testing where you want to isolate logic from dependencies.

 - **setupServer(...getAuthMock()):** You don't have to manually write http.post(...) interceptors for every endpoint.
 Orval bundles all the endpoints of the Auth controller into getAuthMock().